 We believe that collaboration is the best approach to find innovative solutions to Dublin’s challenges.
-If you are working on a smart city solution and would like to test it in Dublin, our door is always open.
+If you are working on a smart city solution and would like to test it in Dublin, we would like to hear from you.

 Our Engagement Process

 We would love to hear your ideas

 Since our launch, we have received numerous contacts from start-ups and companies that would like to work with us.
 To help facilitate them and give everyone the same opportunity we have developed a simple engagement process to help evaluate proposals and give everyone the same opportunity to engage with us.